 Young Adult + Millennial Depression

 Depression is a period of prolonged sadness or anger.
 It may come without a true cause and if left untreated may cycle through out your life.
 You can feel empty, alone, isolated and a loss of energy.
 You may have episodes of excessive crying or explosive anger.
 Depression can cause you to feel guilty and as if you do not belong.
 You may feel as if you do not want to get out of bed and make you isolate yourself.

 Having poor grades in college, poor work performance, lack of interest in relationships, risky behavior, drinking, drug use, concentration problems and suicide are all related to depression.
 Some young adults may hide depression symptoms by excess alcohol use, drug use or simply ignore the problem.
 Hiding or masking the depression will not make the depression go away, it will only help it grow and eventually spiral out of control.

 You may question if you truly are depressed or if this is just sadness.
 The difference is sadness is a feeling that you can cope with sadness and you pinpoint where it is coming from.
-Sadness lasts about a couple of days at most.
-It is not all encompassing, not physically or emotionally draining.
+Sadness lasts about a couple of days at most and is not debilitating.
+Depression is all encompassing, both physically and emotionally draining.

 Prolonging the search for a counselor or therapist, plus the isolation due to the depression can contribute to what seems to be a never ending cycle of sadness, anger, loss of interest and loneliness.
-Hope does exist and you can feel understood.
-Through counseling and coaching, your depression can be reduced and you can work to eliminate the above symptoms.
+Hope does exist and you can feel understood, validated and connected again.
+Through counseling and coaching, your depression can be reduced and you can work to eliminate the above depression symptoms.